Skip to main content

 Go back to the Gazebo window and watch drone fly!

-Visualization with RViz
+Visualization with Rviz

-We can also visualize our simulation poses with RViz.
+We can also visualize our simulation poses with Rviz.

 Open a new termial and attach to the MAVROSPY sim container: